‘GH’ Spoilers For Weeks Of Aug 14 & 21: Sam Confesses, Verdict In Julian’s Trial, Alexis Calms Carly’s Rage

 — General Hospital (@GeneralHospital) August 11, 2017

 Griffin worries that he is not getting through to Ava (Maura West).
 Although he wants to help, Ava seems to have given up on herself.
-However, Liz offers support, offering Griffin encouragement he needs to try to connect with Ava once again.
+However, Liz offers support, offering Griffin the encouragement he needs to try to connect with Ava once again.

 Griffin eventually springs a surprise on Ava and comes to her defense.

-GH spoilers for the week of August 21 state that Kiki Jerome (Hayley Erin) and Dillon Quartermaine (Robert Palmer Watkins) take stock of their relationship as Dr. Griffin Munro (Matt Cohen) and Kiki grow closer.
+General Hospital spoilers for the week of August 21 state that Kiki Jerome (Hayley Erin) and Dillon Quartermaine (Robert Palmer Watkins) take stock of their relationship as Dr. Griffin Munro (Matt Cohen) and Kiki grow closer.
 Kiki and Griffin have lunch together, and her mother Ava joins them.

-The friendship between Kiki and Griffin could be the beginning of new relationship.
+The friendship between Kiki and Griffin could be the beginning of a new relationship.
 Kiki and Dillon paired up after Kiki’s relationship with Morgan Corinthos (Bryan Craig) ended when the troubled youth died.
 Ava did everything in her power to stop her daughter from seeing Morgan, including swapping his Lithium medication with a placebo.